hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 passed to the Query Engine and are applied to the query results by the Query Function.
 In general, the query options effect the total number and range of the objects returned and their order.
-Note: both pagination and sort operations are applied to the result set, that is, after the query is executed.
+Note: both pagination and sort operations are applied to the result set after the query executed.

 #### Paginate Results
 To return a subset of the query results the Query Engine support two optional